gohugoio/hugo/content/templates/data-templates.md

 <!-- begin data files -->

-In addition to the [built-in variables](/templates/variables/) available from Hugo, you can specify your own custom data that can be accessed via templates or shortcodes.
+In addition to the [built-in variables][vars] available from Hugo, you can specify your own custom data that can be accessed via templates or shortcodes.

-Hugo supports loading data from YAML(http://yaml.org/), [JSON](http://www.json.org/), and [TOML](https://github.com/toml-lang/toml) files located in the `data` directory.
+Hugo supports loading data from YAML, JSON, and TOML files located in the `data` directory in the root of your Hugo project.

-{{% note %}}
-Templates using `.Site.Data` even work with LiveReload!
-{{% /note %}}

-Data Files can also be used in [Hugo themes][themes], but note: If the same `key` is used in both the root data folder (i.e. `data/`) and in the theme's data folder (i.e., `themes/<THEME>/data/), the main one will win.
-So, for theme authors, for theme specific data items that shouldn't be overridden, it can be wise to prefix the folder structure with a namespace, e.g. `mytheme/data/<THEME>/somekey/...`.
-To check if any such duplicate exists, run hugo with the `-v` flag; e.g., `hugo -v`.

 ## The Data Folder

 The `data` folder is where you can store additional data for Hugo to use when generating your site.
 Data files aren't used to generate standalone pages - rather they're meant supplemental to the content files.
 This feature can extend the content in case your frontmatter would grow immensely.
 Or perhaps your want to show a larger dataset in a template (see example below).
 In both cases it's a good idea to outsource the data in their own file.

-These files must be YAML, JSON or TOML files (using either the `.yml`, `.yaml`, `.json` or `toml` extension) and the data will be accessible as a `map` in `.Site.Data`.
+These files must be YAML, JSON or TOML files (using either the `.yml`, `.yaml`, `.json` or `toml` extension).
+The data will be accessible as a `map` in the `.Site.Data` variable.

+## Data Files in Themes

+Data Files can also be used in [Hugo themes][themes] but note that theme data files follow the same logic as other template files in the [Hugo lookup order][lookup] (i.e., give two files with the same name and relative path, the file in the root project `data` directory will override the file in the `themes/<THEME>/data` directory).

+Therefore, theme authors should take care to not include data files that could be easily overwritten by a user who decides to [customize a theme][customize]. for theme specific data items that shouldn't be overridden, it can be wise to prefix the folder structure with a namespace, e.g. `mytheme/data/<THEME>/somekey/...`.
+To check if any such duplicate exists, run hugo with the `-v` flag.

 **The keys in this map will be a dot chained set of _path_, _filename_ and _key_ in file (if applicable).**